vjovanov/actormig/actor-migration.md

 At this point we have changed all actors to use the same Actor interface and made them be created through special factory methods and accessed through `ActorRef` interface.
 Now we need to change all actors to the `StashingActor` class.
 This class behaves exactly the same like Scala `Actor` but provides methods that allow easy, step by step, migration to Akka behavior.
 To change your code base to the new type of actor all your actors should extend `StashingActor`.
 Each, `class xyz extends Actor` should become `class xyz extends StashingActor`.

-After this point you can run your test suite (assuming that you have one) and everything should work as before.
+After this point you can run your test suite (assuming that you have one) and the whole system should behave as before.

 ### 4. Removing the `act` Method

-* In scala.actors, behavior is defined by implementing the act method.
+In scala.actors, behavior is defined by implementing the act method.
 Logically, an actor is a concurrent process which simply executes the body of its act method, and then terminates.
+At current point in migration `StashingActor` is defined by behavior

 * In Akka, the behavior of an actor is defined using a global message handler which processes the messages in the actors mailbox one by one.
 The message handler is a partial function which gets applied to each message.

 * Patterns: code-react, loop-react, code-loop-react, code-loop-react-react, same with reactWithin